team-telnyx/telnyx-java/docs/DetailRecordsApi.md

         bearerAuth.setBearerToken("BEARER TOKEN");

         DetailRecordsApi apiInstance = new DetailRecordsApi(defaultClient);
-        String filterRecordType = "amd"; // String | Filter by the given record type.
+        String filterRecordType = "ai-voice-assistant"; // String | Filter by the given record type.
         String filterDateRange = "yesterday"; // String | Filter by the given user-friendly date range.
 You can specify one of the following enum values, or a dynamic one using this format: last_N_days.
         Map<String, Object> filter = new HashMap(); // Map<String, Object> | Filter records on a given record attribute and value. <br/>Example: filter[status]=delivered
         Integer pageNumber = 1; // Integer | Page number